Keith Haring: Relationships

 Haring had many casual male lovers, but he had two significant romantic relationships.
 Haring told his biographer John Gruen: "It's probably one of my major faults that I pursue physical love with such obsession.
 It was always the first and foremost aspect that I took care of.
 I always felt that intellectual stimulation and companionship could be supplied by other people."

-Haring dated deejay Juan Dubose from 1981 to 1986.
+Haring dated DJ Juan Dubose from 1981 to 1986.
 They met at the New St. Marks Baths in the East Village.
 Dubose moved in with Haring and his roommate Samantha McEwen in an apartment on Broome Street.
 Dubose would play at Haring's art openings and parties, and Haring worked to mixtapes made by him.
 By 1985, Haring began to travel more and lost interest in Dubose.
 "I was certainly unfaithful to Juan. … The fact is, I was bored with Juan's inability to do anything with himself.
 And I didn't like Juan's involvement with drugs, which was partly spurred by my rejection of him," he said.
 After Dubose died from AIDS in 1989, Haring helped his family arrange his funeral.

 Haring dated Juan Rivera from 1986 to 1989.
 After leaving Dubose, Haring wanted to be a bachelor until he met Rivera at Paradise Garage in New York City.
 Rivera worked in construction as a carpenter and he was a limousine driver.
 Rivera moved into Haring's studio until he finally broke up with Dubose and then they moved into a new apartment together.
 Rivera was Haring's travel companion and he assisted him with the murals Crack is Wack (1986) in New York and Tower (1987) in Paris.
 When Haring told Rivera he had AIDS, he got tested and found out he had AIDS-related complex (ARC).
 Haring began to grow irritable and distanced himself from Rivera, spending more time with his friend Gil Vazquez.
 After learning that Haring had brought Vazquez to Europe instead of him, Rivera surprised them at the airport upon their return and broke up with Haring.
 Shortly before Haring died in 1990, he called Rivera and spent three days with him.
 Rivera later developed AIDS and died from ALS in 2011.
 The book Queer Latino Testimonio, Keith Haring and Juanito Xtravaganza: Hard Tails (2007) by Arnaldo Cruz-Malavé details their relationship.